 It was fun peering through people’s front gates to see their resplendent houses.
 Many store wood under the front porch (대청 – daecheong) which is burnt to keep the building warm in winter.

 A few of the Hanok’s are open to the public as “living museum” type attractions.
 This one appears to have been built more recently.
-I’d love to take a sabbatical off work and learn how to they are made.
+I’d love to take a sabbatical off work and learn how they are made.
 Anyone looking for an apprentice carpenter?

 Espresso and vanilla ice cream (to be mixed) – not something you would normally find me sipping but an interesting combination nevertheless.
 I’m still not a coffee/tea fan.